arcanis/clipanion/website/docs/getting-started.md

 title: Getting Started
 ---

+## Installation

-First, add Clipanion to your project:
+Add Clipanion to your project using Yarn:

 ```bash
 yarn add clipanion
 ```

+## Your first command

-Then create a command file, let's say `AdditionCommand.ts` (we'll be using TypeScript here, but it's mostly the same if you use regular JavaScript, with the exception of the import style):
+Create a command file, let's say `HelloCommand.ts` (we'll be using TypeScript here, but it's mostly the same if you use regular JavaScript, with the exception of the import style):

 ```ts
 import {Command, Option} from 'clipanion';